Federal Vision: Postmillennial eschatology

-Advocates of the Federal Vision believe that Christ will not physically return to Earth until the Earth is as "full of the knowledge of the Lord as the waters cover the sea" (Habakkuk 2:14), which postmillennialists believe refers to the conversion of the majority of the world to Christ.
-While this is consistent with postmillennial doctrine, not all Federal Visionists are postmillennial.
+Advocates of the Federal Vision believe that Jesus will not physically return to Earth until it is as "full of the knowledge of the Lord as the waters cover the sea" (Habakkuk 2:14), which postmillennialists believe refers to the conversion of the majority of the world to Christianity.
+While this is consistent with postmillennial doctrine, not all Federal Visionists are postmillennials.